Field NotesBy Hannah Bradley | Jan 2026

 - Be open to redefining co-production.

-- Officially share decision-making power and funds with community partners—ideally in the funding proposal.
+- Officially share decision-making power and funds with community partners—ideally from the start in the funding proposal.

 - Network with similar projects and be honest about fieldwork challenges and solutions.
 Sharing this experiential knowledge early saves time and effort.
-It spares the community research fatigue and potential environmental harms from research, and it builds knowledge.
+It builds knowledge, while sparing communities research fatigue and potential environmental harms from poorly designed research.

 - Make a Communication Plan and follow through.